gaphor/presentations/make-your-app-multiplatform/slides.md

 ## Why go multi-platform

-1. Broader user base
+1. Broader & more inclusive user base
-1. Feels more future proof (dog fooding / using at work)
+1. Helps introduce people to Open Source
-1. Easier adoption - not bound to a specific OS
+1. More future proof
-1. Reaches people unfamiliar with Open Source
+1. Improves adaptability - not bound to a specific OS

 Notes: